marcov/pkm/docs/Health/CVR.md

 # CVR (Cardio Vascular risks)

 ## #APOB
-(Lipo Protein)
+(Lipo Protein) - #Peter_Attia

-apoB is a far superior measurement than LDL-C when trying to predict CVR The best biomarker we have for CVR
+- apoB is a far superior measurement than LDL-C when trying to predict CVR
+- The best biomarker we have for CVR
-Total concentration of all particles capable of inducing atherosclerosis
+- Total concentration of all particles capable of inducing atherosclerosis

-- Ideal level around 20-30
+- Ideal level around 20 - 30
 - Late 30 - ceiling of 60 - should be below this